ojanvafai/make-time/README.md

 $ ./gulp deploy
 ```

-Or for Google instance:
+Or for a Firebase project other than the default one:
 ```
-$ ./gulp deploy-google
+$ ./gulp --project FIREBASE_PROJECT_NAME
 ```

 In order to deploy, Ojan will need to make you a collaborator on the relevant